-- Joe Biden has promised that if he wins, he will appoint a bipartisan commission to recommend ideas to reform the Supreme Court within six months.
-That's a good sign that President-Elect Biden recognizes the need for reform, but we need to make sure members of the commission and then members of Congress understand there is political will for adding seats to restore balance. - We have to get to work organizing in our communities right away.
+- President-elect Joe Biden has promised that he will appoint a bipartisan commission to recommend ideas to reform the Supreme Court within six months.
+That's a good sign that he recognizes the need for reform, but we need to make sure members of the commission and then members of Congress understand there is political will for adding seats to restore balance. - We have to get to work organizing in our communities right away.
 As the commission deliberates, it needs to see that there is real support across the country for adding seats, because that's the only way to actually restore balance to the Court.
 Then we need members of Congress to know we support and will fight for real reform.